-Bangkok: Hoy Tod Chao Lay – Pad Thai and Oyster omelet
+Bangkok: Hoi Tod Chaw Lae – Pad Thai and Oyster Pancake

-The pad thai was also nice.
-It was wrapped in a crispy shell of fried egg, and it wasn’t as oily as some pad thais can be.
-Though, I overdid the condiments a bit, so I had to dig through a pile of bean sprouts to get to it, but there’s no doubt this was one of the better pad thais, I’ve had.
+The pad thai I had at Hoi Tod Chaw Lae had a thin, crispy shell of fried egg.
+It wasn’t as oily as some pad thais can be, and the noodles were bouncy and delicious.
+Though, I overdid the garnish a bit, so I had to dig through a big pile of bean sprouts to get to it, but there’s no doubt this was one of the better pad thais, I’ve had.

 LET’S KEEP IN TOUCH!